PgeePow/RO-WEB/docs/hunting-mission.md

 ### Mission Cooldown
 - 8-hour cooldown between missions
 - Shared across all characters on account
-- Cooldown starts when mission is completed or abandoned
+- Cooldown starts when mission is completed

 ## Party Rules